Want to know How to Grow Coleus as a Houseplant? Well, it’s easy and quite a bit of fun! We have all the details and information for you.

 Requirements to Grow Coleus as a Houseplant

-Coleus cannot tolerate the direct sun and intense heat of the afternoon as it can burn and fade its delicate, vibrant leaves.
+While coleus can tolerate the direct sun, the intense heat of the afternoon can burn and fade its delicate, vibrant leaves.
+So, make sure you keep it a little away from a south-facing window.

 The plant is not much fussy about the growing medium and won’t even mind regular garden soil.
 For best growth, however, use a good quality and well-draining potting mix.
 You can also add a bit of vermiculite or perlite to the growing medium for drainage.